Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 ### Start Wireshark

-To view control traffic using the !OpenFlow Wireshark dissector, first open wireshark in the background:
+To view control traffic using the OpenFlow Wireshark dissector, first open wireshark in the background:
 <verbatim>
 sudo wireshark &</verbatim>